tiagodc/GoogleDriveCLI/README.md

 Activate your google developer account and enable OAuth authentication.
 For a quick guide [click here](docs/oauth.md).

-If it's your first time using the API and you don't have a credentials file, download the `client_secrets.json` file from your developer account (also on the [guide](docs/oauth)).
+If it's your first time using the API and you don't have a credentials file, download the `client_secrets.json` file from your developer account (also in the [guide](docs/oauth)).
 Then try to download/upload some files from/to your drive:

 ```
 python gdrive.py --directory path/to/local/directory --parent #yourGoogleDriveFolderIdHash --auth path/to/client_secrets.json --credentials path/to/creentials.json [...]
 ```

-Your google drive folder ID is the *hash* found at the end of url once you've browsed to the folder you want (highlighted):
+Your google drive folder ID is the *hash* found at the end of the URL once you've browsed to the folder you want (highlighted):
 ![id url](docs/screens/url.png)

 A link will be shown on your terminal, just click on it to open the browser and follow the screen.
 On the first time you run the script the `--credentials` file will be created in the path you provide, otherwise it will create a `mycreds.json` file in the current directory. **Save this file somewhere safe** and use it from now on from any computer/server (no need for `client_secrets.json` anymore).